PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 # JIRA_Notes_Generator (for Release Versions using Epics)
-Latest Version: V 0.6.3 - added JQL for sorting Epic by ASC.
+Latest Version: V 0.6.4 - added components header
 ## Synopsis
 JIRA Notes Generator is a webapp for viewing release versions on JIRA for a given project.